CANDY-LINE/candy-red/README.md

 # Copyright and License

-PNG/ICO images under src/public folder are released under [CC BY-NC-SA](http://creativecommons.org/licenses/by-nc-sa/4.0/), copyright 2016 Robotma.com.
+PNG/ICO images under src/public folder are released under [CC BY-NC-SA](http://creativecommons.org/licenses/by-nc-sa/4.0/), © 2017 CANDY LINE INC.

 Other stuff than the files above in this project repository is released under MIT.
 See [LICENSE](LICENSE) for the license terms and the copyright.